-- A transition period: Britain would leave the EU but remain within the single market and customs union until 31 December 2020, with an option for a two-year extension, while the trade agreement was negotiated.
+- A transition period: Britain would leave the EU but remain within the single market and customs union until 31 December 2020, with an option for a one or two-year extension, while the Trade Agreement was negotiated.
 It is thought that the time available to negotiate a new Trade Treaty is far too short.

 The Trade Agreement: options

 This would be a separate treaty.
 There are a number of options that can be used.
 They are: